Debug School

 import re

-# Function to insert spaces between words starting with numbers
+# Define the regular expression pattern to match spaces between words starting with numbers

 Enter fullscreen mode Exit fullscreen mode